Yarn Crafts for Kids(And Other Interested Beings)

 1. Paint with yarn!
 I think children and paint are just a natural combination.
 Start young and watch how creative they will be.
 Yes it's messy but every splotch of paint is another wiring process in that child's brain!
 Give them paint ,paper, a piece of bulky fiber and a piece of fine fiber like silk cloud lace and watch them learn about paint, color, texture, and fiber.
 This is where children amaze because they have no boundaries to what the will try and how much they can absorb!

-4.Yarn crafts for kids don't have to be complicated.
+3.Yarn crafts for kids don't have to be complicated.
 Keep it simple and keep it fun.
 Headbands are a fun way to use some luscious sari silk or whatever fiber suits your fancy!
-This downloadable free headband pattern only uses 5 yards of sari silk and is a great way to let kids experiment with creating unique design elements of their own!
 Headbands really provide a wonderful base to limitless creative yarn options.

 ...okay, so we are still having fun with fiber while reading this book!
 Maybe this summer is just meant to be full of Extra Yarn!
 A wonderful read that any person young or old will love!